Deer Steward Courses

 Deer Steward II:

-QDMA will offer two Deer Steward Level II courses in 2014.
+QDMA will offer two Deer Steward II courses in 2016.

 The Deer Steward II course will focus on the application of principles covered in Deer Steward I. Those principles being the four cornerstones of QDM: herd management, habitat management, hunter management and herd monitoring.
 Level II will include a mix of classroom and field instruction, and the course will end by having the students apply their knowledge and develop an actual deer management plan.
-Level II includes XX.X (pending) CFE credits from the SAF - (X.X Cat 1-CF and X.X Cat 2).
+Level II courses also include 14.0 CFE credits from the SAF.

 Deer Steward III: